Configuration

 When environments

-is set, this controls the current environment for the runtime execution.
+is set, this controls the current environment used in runtime.

 export ENV_FOR_DYNACONF=production